Joakim-animate90/Ai_Based_Toc_Builder/README.md

 - Extract tables of contents from PDF documents using OpenAI Vision API
 - Thread-based PDF processing for optimal performance
-- RESTful API with FastAPI
+- RESTful API with FastAPI with comprehensive Swagger documentation
+- Support for multiple input methods: direct file upload, URL, and browser form upload
-- Comprehensive test suite with pytest
+- Comprehensive test suite with pytest and Codecov integration
+- Production-ready Docker deployment with optimized settings
 - Proper separation of concerns with a modular architecture

 ## Project Structure